wely/DevCamp/HOL/dotnet/03-azuread-office365/README.md

     }
     ```

-1. Add code to the profile controller ***Index*** method to bind data from the Graph to the ViewModel.
+1. Replace the code in the profile controller ***Index*** method to bind data from the Graph to the ViewModel.
 We are also adding the authorize attribute to ensure that the user is signed in before viewing this page.

     ```csharp
     [Authorize]